cgwire/kitsu/docs/customization/README.md

 ![Setting Asset type new](../img/getting-started/setting_asset_new.png)

-On the "Asset Types" tab, you can choose which Asset Types you want to use on this production, validate your choice with the "add" button.
+On the **Asset Types** tab, you can choose which Asset Types you want to use on this production, validate your choice with the "add" button.

 ![Setting Add Asset](../img/getting-started/setting_asset_add.png)